Analyzing Transformers in Embedding Space: Background

 \subsection{The Residual Stream}

-We rely on a useful view of the Transformer through its residual connections proposed by \cite{anthropic}.\footnote{Though earlier mentions include \cite{lesswrong_logit_lens}.} Specifically, each layer takes a hidden state as input and adds information to the hidden state through its residual connection.
+We rely on a useful view of the Transformer through its residual connections popularized by \cite{anthropic}.\footnote{Originally introduced in \cite{lesswrong_logit_lens}.} Specifically, each layer takes a hidden state as input and adds information to the hidden state through its residual connection.
 Under this view, the hidden state is a \textit{residual stream} passed along the layers, from which information is read, and to which information is written at each layer. \cite{anthropic} and \cite{geva2022} observed that the residual stream is often barely updated in the last layers, and thus the final prediction is determined in early layers and the hidden state is mostly passed through the later layers.

 An exciting consequence of the residual stream view is that we can project hidden states in \emph{every} layer into embedding space by multiplying the hidden state with the embedding matrix $E$, treating the hidden state as if it were the output of the last layer. \cite{lm_debugger} used this approach to interpret the prediction of Transformer-based language models, and we follow a similar approach.